 Instagram Lite is nothing but the mobile version of the app.
 If you find the Instagram app too heavy, you can simply head to the mobile web page of the app.
 Almost all the features are available on the web version too.
 Unfortunately, Instagram Stories is not available on the Web version yet!
 You can start using Instagram Lite by visiting the mobile website of the app.

 Be it mobile or desktop, Chrome is one among the top programs that take up a lot of physical memory.
 The OEM browsers that come pre-installed with the phone are no different either.
 Opera Mini is kind of a legend in this area.
 I still remember using it in my old S60/S40 based Nokia phones.
 Opera Mini has come a long way since then and it’s now optimized to work on the smartphones as well.
 I kind of love how they kept the original look of the app even after these many years.
 No matter what your network connection speed is, Opera Mini will deliver.
 If this can’t, I seriously doubt whether anything else will.

 Skype is probably the most widely used video calling app on the planet.
 I am not so sure about those words right now as WhatsApp has introduced video calls as well.
 Anyhow, following many other tech giants, Microsoft also doesn’t want to leave behind its users in developing countries.
 The app is just 13 MB in size and is optimized to work well on even 2G networks.
 Good job, Microsoft.
 It can also run smoothly on old Android phones running older versions of Android and it consumes way less battery than it’s bigger brother.

 Almost all the gallery apps that come pre-installed on the phones are slow and takes a lot of space.
-If you are looking for a gallery app that is fast and just works, look no further – grab the Picturen Lite right away!
+If you are looking for a gallery app that is fast and just works, look no further – grab the Simple Gallery right away!

 Recommended for you: How to Download Facebook Videos on Android and Computer